lethosor/py-wikibot/README.md

 py-wikibot
 ==========

-MediaWiki bot framework in Python
+MediaWiki bot framework in Python, with an uncreative name.

-(Yes, I know the name is uncreative)

 Usage
 -----
 See the [wiki](https://github.com/lethosor/py-wikibot/wiki) for some documentation.
-Some examples (not always up-to-date) can be found in the wikibot_samples folder.
+See [this repo](https://github.com/lethosor/LethosorBot-dfwiki) for working examples.
+Some out-of-date examples can also be found in the wikibot_samples folder.

 Contributing
 ------------
-Half of the code is poorly-commented and the other half is poorly-written (I'll clean it up eventually).
-Feel free to contribute if you can figure out what it does, though.
+Feel free to, as long as you can figure out what it does.
+Parts of it are better-documented than others.
+I hope to clean things up when I can.
+(Not that this isn't usable–I use it for nearly all of my bot tasks).